Chicken Marinade Recipes

 Instructions

-• Refrigerate for at least 2 hours and up to 24 or, if desired, freeze for up to 3 months.
+• Refrigerate for at least 2 hours and up to 24 hours.
+Or, freeze for up to 3 months.
 If frozen, thaw completely in the refrigerator before cooking.

 • Cook the chicken according to desired cooking technique.